luusluus/mobilesoft-2021-nativevsweb-replicationpackage/README.md

     |
     |--- dataset/                             The full dataset used in the paper.
     |
-    |--- data-analysis/                       The R scripts for plotting and assesing the extracted data (see below).
+    |--- data-analysis/                       The R Markdown file for plotting and assessing the extracted data (see below).
     |
     |--- mobilesoft-2021-nativevsweb.pdf      A copy of the paper in pdf format